MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 // missing 2

-- Shown above in blue, this column presetns the brands and interests that were evaluated by the enrichment algorithem.
+- Shown above in blue, this column presents the brands and interests that were evaluated by the enrichment algorithm.
-- Shown in red, this column presetns the verticals to which these brands and interests belong
+- Shown in red, this column presents the verticals to which these brands and interests belong
 - The rest of the columns specify relative affinities to these brands and interests among profiles that are similar to your customers. **Note that these affinity numbers represent ranks:** Hence a rank of 1 stands for the strongest affinity and from there the affinity decreases as the number increases.

 Lastly, you can also **Export** this entity as shown below: